davidhqr/Distractic/README.md

-# DriveSmart
+# Distractic

-DriveSmart is an Android app that reduces road accidents caused by distracted driving.
+Distractic is an Android app that reduces road accidents caused by distracted driving.

-DriveSmart is built using Android, Firebase, Google Machine Learning Kit.
+Distractic is built using Android, Firebase, Google Machine Learning Kit.

-To run DriveSmart, download it, import it into Android Studio, and then run the project on an Android device.
+To run Distractic, download it, import it into Android Studio, and then run the project on an Android device.